lulamae12/COSC302-Notes/Sorting Algorithims.md

 - run through the elements from the smallest index to the largest
 - if the current element is greater than the next element, swap them
-- after each iteration of the loop, the largest element will always be at the end
-- loop again for the size - 1

 code example: